Appearance

 4) Existing codebase (brownfield)

-yg check requires 100% file coverage.
-Every git-tracked source file must belong to some node.
+By default, yg check requires every git-tracked source file to belong to some node.
 On a fresh repo with 200 files and 0 nodes, check fails immediately.

 The fast path: minimal nodes (no aspects) for everything you're not working on, proper nodes with aspects for what you are.